FreifunkBremen/yanic/docs/docs_configuration.md

 ### collect_interval
-How oftern send request per respondd.
+How often send request per respondd.

 It will send UDP packets with multicast group `ff02::2:1001` and port `1001`.
 If a node does not answer after the half time, it will request with the last know address under the port `1001`.